cuustard/uni/SCC.141.md

 #### Principles of GDPR

-1. Lawfulness, Fariness, and Transparency
+1. Lawfulness, Fairness, and Transparency
 2. Purpose Limitation
 3. Data Minimisation
 4. Accuracy
 5. Storage Limitation
-6. Integirty and Confidentiality
+6. Integrity and Confidentiality
 7. Accountability

 This means that:

 1. Approval from Ethics Review Boards (ERBs):

    - Required for research involving personal data.
      - Participatory Research:
        - Obtain informed consent from participants.
        - Plan and document data handling, use, and retention.
      - Building Systems:
        - Ensure compliance with data handling protocols and lawfulness.
        - Follow specific conditions for using third-party libraries.

 2. Document Everything: